 Series / Earth 2

-, featuring human colonists who crash-land on a remarkably Earth-like planet and have to find their way to their originally-dedicated landing site.
 However, the planet contains surprises that the colonists could not have anticipated.
-Indeed, some information about the planet, like the fact that it's been used as a penal colony for dangerous criminals, and that it's populated by several native intelligent species, were deliberately hidden from the colonists by the U.S. government.
+Indeed, some information about the planet, like the fact that it's been used as a penal colony for dangerous criminals, and that it's populated by several native intelligent species, were deliberately hidden from the colonists by humanity's future government.
 And complicating matters further, the government has a mole among the colonists.

-This show was notable for several things: a heavy message about environmental responsibility, its female protagonist (played by Debrah Farentino), and casting Clancy Brown as one of the good guys
+This show was notable for several things: A heavy message about environmental responsibility, mostly outdoor shooting in lesser-seen landscapes, plenty of practical effects, its female protagonist (played by Debrah Farentino) and overall strong female cast, and casting Clancy Brown as one of the good guys

 No relation to the 1971 made-for-TV movie Earth II